 Now at the age of sixteen, she is one of the youngest gymnasts to garner such an extensive list of accomplishments.
 Bailey won the Florida Level 10 Optional State Meet at 10 years old.
 In the same year she qualified as a Junior Elite and spent the next five years of her career attending the Olympic Training Center in Texas during camp weeks.
 In 2014, Bailey qualified for the American Classics, the Secret Classics and then went on to give a great showing at that year's P&G Championships.
 Following P&G's Bailey verballed to LSU, accepting a full gymnastics scholarship to begin in 2019.
 In early 2016 she received a bronze medal on Bars from Marta Karolyi at the elite qualifier at the Olympic Training Center.
 Following some career changes, Bailey decided to drop back to Level 10 in order to concentrate on her LSU career.
 Her 2017 season started out with her becoming International Level 10 All-Around Champion at the Gymnix International in Montreal.
 At the Level 10 Florida State Meet she took the gold in both Floor and Vault, tying for first on Beam.
 Her season ended with Level 10 National Championships where Bailey took third All-Around in her age division nationwide.
 Closing out the 2017 season she ranks number 6th All-Around in the nation's top 100 and 4th on Floor.

 As a third-generation competitive gymnast, Baylie began competing at the age of five.
 Following in her grandmother’s and aunt’s footsteps, she has won state and regional titles, but began so at an earlier age.
 Baylie’s first state title came at the age of six and her first regional title at the age of nine.
 Baylie was selected to the TOPs Diamond Team at the age of seven and the TOPs National A Team at the age of eight.
-After making the 2015 TOPs National A Team, Baylie became a regular at the NTTC, training on invitation to the Developmental Camps.
 As a nine-year-old she finished the 2017 season as the ninth ranked Level 8 gymnast in the country, scoring above 38.000 in every meet despite suffering an elbow injury only two weeks prior to the beginning of her season.
-Currently, as a ten-year-old, Baylie is training for the 2018 Level 9 and Hopes season under coaches Megan Haught, Egor Grebenkova, and Nataliya Marakova.
-She hopes to become a National Champion and a US Team member as did her grandmother in 1973.
+As a ten-year-old in 2018, Baylie competed Level 9 where she finished the season ranked 13th, from all age groups, in the US.
+Her first meet as an elite was in The Netherlands where Baylie led her USA team to the team championship, while taking the gold in the all-around.
+She returned and competed the Hopes season under coaches Megan Haught, Josh Jeffries, and Nataliya Marakova.
+Baylie took bronze on the beam and floor exercise at the American Classic in Utah.
+Later in Ohio, Baylie took the National Hopes Championship AA and Beam Silver Medal and was selected to the Hopes 10-11 National Team.
+She is currently training at WOGA and attending National Developmental Camps and preparing for the 2019 season with a goal to qualify Junior Elite and reach the USA National Championships in August.

 I am a native Californian, living my whole life in Los Angeles near the beach.
 Being the middle child of 3 kids, makes me more independent and competitive at whatever I do!
 I love swimming and hanging out with my friends and family.
 My teachers say I am the sweetest, most focused student and love having me in class.
 I started pre-team in gymnastics when I was 4 years old and haven't looked back, even though I am still one of the smallest girls in my Level 8 Group, don't let my size deceive you!
 Training 20+ hours a week is fun...everyday I work harder than the last.